xxfoundation/elixxir-docs/gateway_mixing.md

 in [Divide and Funnel: a Scaling Technique for Mix-Networks](https://eprint.iacr.org/2021/1685.pdf).
-However in our case a cryptographic authentication operation is performed twice; once by the mixing Gateway and another time by the destination Gateway.
+However in our case a cryptographic authentication operation is performed twice; once by the mixing Gateway and another time by the destination Gateway. (note: replacing TLS with Noise XX would allow us to do client authentication on the connection before any message is sent, thus simplifying this cryptographic protocol)

 The mixing Gateways provide bitwise unlinkability between input and output messages by relying on our mixnet link layer protocol, in this case